- About TLA

 Young, Jessica.
 My Blue Is Happy.
 Illustrated by Catia Chien.
 Candlewick.
 ISBN 978-0763651251. $15.99.
 Ages 4-8.
 My friend says pink is pretty like a ballerina’s tutu, but I think pink is annoying—like an itchy bug bite.
 What colors make you happy?

-Please feel free to contact me if you have any questions about the Texas 2x2 Reading List.
-Remember, as you see great 2014 titles, don’t forget to submit a recommendation at http://www.txla.org/Suggest-2x2.
+Please feel free to contact the Chair if you have any questions about the Texas 2x2 Reading List.
+As you see great titles, feel free to submit a recommendation for next year's list.